nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a001.md

 | POST | [/v1/ProfessionalSession](https://api.{env}.ers.ncrs.nhs.uk/ers-api/v1/ProfessionalSession)

 ## Description
-Creates a Professional Session in the Spine using smartcard roles.
+Creates a Professiona Session in the Spine using smartcard roles.
 This gives a secure login.

 ## Input